How to Feel More Comfortable in Your Own Skin

 The Permission You Have Been Waiting For

 You do not have to earn the right to feel comfortable with yourself.
-You do not have to reach a certain weight, or resolve a certain habit, or become more like the person you think you should be.
+You do not have to reach a certain point, or resolve a certain habit, or become more like the person you think you should be.

+The permission to be comfortable with yourself already exists.
 You do not have to earn it.
 You do not have to wait until you are further along.
-It is available right now — and the 30 Permission Slips are here to remind you of that, on the days when you forget.
+It is available right now.

 Start here — it is free